islador/market_monitor/WantedFeatureList.md

   * Display user account page.
   * Allows editing of all attributes except email.
   * Displays a list of which APIs are accessible to the application.

+14. Market Item Summary Views
+  * Views are switched by selecting filters from drop downs.
+  * View 1 - Overview
+    * The Overview provides an overview of all characters, markets (stations), corp and character Market Item Summaries.
+  * View 2 - Market Filtered MIS
+    * The Market Filtered MIS displays all market summaries belonging to the user in a given station.
+This includes orders summaries for corporation and characters.
+  * View 3 - Character Filtered MIS
+    * The Character Filtered MIS displays all market summaries belonging to a specific character.
+This includes any order summaries associated with that character, regardless of whether they're listed for corp or character.
+  * View 4 - Corp filtered MIS
+    * The Corp Filtered MIS displays all market summaries belonging to a specific corporation.
+This includes any order summaries associated with that corporation, regardless of whether they're listed by character A or character B.
+  * View 5 - Character Orders Only MIS
+    * The Character Orders Only MIS displays all market summaries belonging to a specific character that are associated with character.
+This does not include any corporation orders.
+This does include all other orders belonging to that character.
+  * Since views are selected via drop down menus, combinations may be used to selectively filter down through the data.

+15. Market Item Summary View Searches
+  * A field to search for item summaries.